You are here

 - Sharing key evidence-based strategies to improve clinician well-being and professional fulfillment

-- Measuring burnout and satisfaction in individual members or practices, analyzing results and providing relevant interventions
+- Measuring burnout and professional fulfillment in individual members or practices, analyzing results and providing relevant interventions

 - Facilitating the development of chapter-based peer discussion groups